Monetary policy of the Philippines: Current Approach: Inflation Targeting

 As mentioned earlier, Inflation Targeting requires a public announcement of an inflation rate that a country will target for the coming years, or in a given period of time.
 It focuses on maintaining a low level of inflation, that which is considered to be optimal, or at least would allow the country to have ample economic growth.
 Its main desire is to achieve price stability as the ultimate end goal of the monetary policy.
-The Philippines formally adopted Inflation Targeting as the framework for Monetary Policy on January 2002.
+The Philippines formally adopted Inflation Targeting as the framework for Monetary Policy in January 2002.

 The Philippines’ inflation target is measured through the Consumer Price Index (CPI).
 For 2009, inflation target has been set to be 3.5 percent, having a 1% tolerance level, and 4.5 percent for 2010, also having 1% tolerance.
 Also, the Monetary Board of the Philippines announced a target of around 4±1 percent from 2012 to 2014.